urbit/urbit.org-reloaded/content/operations.md

 That's my message!
 ```

-If information got truncated — like what happens for long URLs or expressions,
+If information got truncated – like what happens for long URLs or expressions,
-or if there's additional information available — as is the case with
-replies and attachments (e.g. stack traces) — activating the message will show
-you all the details.
+or if there's additional information available – as is the case with replies and attachments (e.g. stack traces) – activating the message will show you all the details.

-You can also activate the most recent line with `;`, the second-most recent
-with `;;`, and so on.
+You can also activate the most recent line with `;`, the second-most recent with `;;`, and so on.

 ### Creating and managing circles

 As mentioned before, any urbit can host any number of circles.
-Existing circles
-can be deleted or modified with various commands.
-All commands in this section
-shoild be sent from the `talk>` prompt.
+Existing circles can be deleted or modified with various commands.
+All commands in this section should be sent from the `talk>` prompt.

 #### Create